nachiketh25/sql/README.md

 # sql
-This a back end code written in FLASK framework includes the the sqlalchemy for the datamanagement. it deals with insertion,deletion,upgradation of the schoool student details. its just a backend code.
+1.This a back end code implemented through FLASK micro web framework .
+2.The sqlalchemy is used for datamanagement.
+3.It deals with the CRUD operations of an ERP website of a college.